 - Use sunscreens that are oxybenzone-free.

-- Sign our petition to remove the oxybenzone from sunscreen and do not use sunscreens that contain
+- Sign our petition to remove the oxybenzone from sunscreen and use only oxybenzone-free sunscreens.

 - Recycle everything, regardless of where you live (even garbage from inland landfills can reach the ocean).